Rebuilding the R-390A Receivers

 There are several subsections to follow due to the numerous functions that this

-Cleaning the Gear Box - If the RF Deck is in pretty good shape and the mechanism does move without binding then usually just a good flush will clean up all of the years of spray on grease and other abuses that were typically applied to this robust gear train.
+Cleaning the Gear Box with a "Flush and Brush" - If the RF Deck is in pretty good shape and the mechanism does move without binding then usually just a good flush will clean up all of the years of spray on grease and other abuses that were typically applied to this robust gear train.
 Use a full can of WD-40 along with a long handled paint brush with a 1/2" wide brush and an acid brush that the handle is slightly bent.
 I perform the flush outside since an entire can of WD-40 is going to be flushed through the gearbox.
 You probably will want to put something like newspaper down so clean-up is easier afterward.
 I place the RF module on a 3/4" piece of plywood board to protect the underneath and make the unit easy to carry around.
 This also allows the WD-40 to just flush through the gearbox on its way to the ground (newspapers.)
 Spray and brush - that's all you need to do.
 Work the WD-40 with the long handle brush through the gear teeth and flush.
 Don't worry about the Veeder-Root counter, it's impervious to WD-40.
 After the entire can has been flushed through the gear box, it will look like the photo to the right.
 Let it set outside for an hour or so to drain the residual WD-40.
 Bring it inside to the workbench and using cotton cloth or paper towels remove as much of the remaining WD-40 as you can.
 You will also have to dry the gearbox front and back plates and remove any stubborn grease during this detailing.

 photo above: One of the variable IF slug racks showing that one of the slugs has detached from the adjuster screw.
 To reattach it is necessary to heat the screw socket up with a soldering iron and when the solder is molten, reinsert the spring-shaft into the socket.
 When the solder sets-up, the slug will be firmly held in place.